vEnhance/1802/r02.typ

   I actually have really strong opinions on how linear algebra should be taught;
-  I strongly prefer certain abstract "intrinsic" definitions that don't rely on coordinates and formulas like the 18.02 definitions do, because such definitions explain why all these miracles keep happening.
+  I strongly prefer certain abstract "intrinsic" definitions that don't rely on coordinates and formulas like the 18.02 definitions do, because the abstract definitions explain why all these miracles keep happening.
   Unfortunately, this is too abstract to do in just a few weeks of 18.02.

   But if you are curious and want to open Pandora's box, take 18.700 or 18.701!